MicrosoftDocs/xamarin-docs/docs/xamarin-forms/creating-mobile-apps-xamarin-forms/summaries/chapter12.md

 ## Styles in code

-Although it's not common, you can instantiate and intialize `Style` objects in code.
+Although it's not common, you can instantiate and initialize `Style` objects in code.
 This is demonstrated by the [**BasicStyleCode**](https://github.com/xamarin/xamarin-forms-book-samples/tree/master/Chapter12/BasicStyleCode) sample.

 ## Style inheritance